 Reese Saving Nemo and his friends and cousins.
 Reese focused on endangered species.
 The need for ecological balance is her central concern.
 She highlights how we can participate, we are not helpless, she highlights what we can do to achieve a sustainable planet.

-Thanks you for listening !!
+Thank you for listening !